sschottler/music-app/README.md

 **if it generates the wrong URL due to docker/virtualbox/etc. you can override that in the .env file**

-You can also build an apk and install on your device with adb. instructions here:
+You can also build an android apk and skip the playstore and install directly on your phone with USB.
+Instructions here:

 https://docs.expo.io/versions/latest/distribution/building-standalone-apps